fengcherenxi/LAG/README.md

 # LAG-Pytorch
 Official pytorch codes and models for paper:

 Jie Yang, Yan Ou, Zhiqian Chen, Juan Liao, Wenjian Sun, Yang Luo, Chunbo Luo.
 A Benchmark Dataset of Endoscopic Images and Novel Deep Learning Method to Detect Intestinal Metaplasia and Gastritis Atrophy.
 Submission to IEEE Journal of Biomedical and Health Informatics.
-[Under review]

 # Pretrained Model & Datasets
 Our models can be found in our Netdisk: [our-model](https://pan.baidu.com/s/1O2P7n38AJExaximzRy8vsA ) && Extraction code is: 1234